Getting to Know Your Neighborhood: Chinatown

 42 Beach St.

-Located inside a derelict-looking food court, Egg Puffs offers one of the best-kept-secret snacks Chinatown has to offer—a warm, custardy, slightly sweet pastry that resembles a bite-size waffle.
+Inside an unprepossessing food court, Egg Puffs offers one of the best-kept-secret snacks Chinatown has to offer—a warm, custardy, slightly sweet pastry that resembles a bite-size waffle.
 The stand is a one-person operation, staffed by an elderly woman who is known simply as “the Egg Puff Lady.”
 She makes these delicacies using a single electric griddle.
 Each piece is crunchy on the outside, with a soft, airy interior and a subtle, sweet taste.
 They’re addicting, and at $3 for a 30-piece bag they’re an easy habit to maintain.

 42 Beach St.

 A new addition to the food court at 42 Beach St., Sakura Sunakku bills itself as a “snackery,” serving up crepes, drinks, and desserts with a Japanese twist.
 The crepes are beautifully folded into handheld cones.
 Try a savory one studded with chicken teriyaki, egg, baby spinach, carrots, corn, red onion, mayo, and yuzu dressing.
 Or go for the sweet wild berries crepe, filled with strawberries, raspberries, blueberries, red bean, chopped cookies, custard cream, whipped cream, and crushed pistachio, all topped off with a chocolate drizzle.
-Another must-try is Sakura Sunakku’s shaved snow: folds of airy, icy “snow” in flavors such as matcha, strawberry, lychee, and taro that are topped with fruit and a variety of other toppings—everything from popping boba to flavored mochi to sweetened condensed milk.
+Another must-try is Sakura Sunakku’s shaved snow: folds of airy, icy “snow” in flavors such as matcha, strawberry, lychee, and taro that are topped with fruit and a variety of other toppings—from popping boba to flavored mochi to sweetened condensed milk.

 Gourmet Dumpling House